If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 Sure, they’ve taken the right first step (buying travel insurance) and feel pleased with themselves for saving a few bucks, but later when they try to call and make a claim, they learn that they’re not covered.

-This causes them to FREAK OUT, feeling disappointed, distressed, angry, and extremely stressed.
+This causes them to PANIC, feeling disappointed, distressed, angry, and extremely stressed.

 This is why it’s best to look for VALUE FOR MONEY not the “cheapest” travel insurance available.

-In my opinion, it’s always better to pay for insurance with the risk of nothing happening, compared to losing your entire savings because of a life-threatening emergency where you have to pay for everything out of pocket.
+In my opinion, it’s always better to pay for insurance with the risk of nothing happening, compared to losing a substantial amount of your travel savings because of a life-threatening emergency that you have to pay for out of pocket.